mweastwood/astm-mmode-pipeline/README.md

 ## Notes

-* A lot of the code that currently libes in `bin/` isn't quite up-to-date.
+* A lot of the code that currently lives in `bin/` isn't quite up-to-date.
 * In theory, everything here should be reusable for new m-mode analysis projects.
 The dream is that you should only need to copy an existing directory within `projects/` and begin tuning the `Makefile` and configuration files.